FRBNY-DSGE/DSGE.jl/docs/src/advanced_usage.md

   [Forecasting](@ref).
 - `forecast_horizons::Int`: Number of periods to forecast.
 - `impulse_response_horizons::Int`: Number of periods for which to calculate IRFs.
+- `n_periods_no_shocks::Int`: Number of periods for which no shocks are drawn (e.g. a full-distribution forecast draws shocks, but if `n_periods_no_shocks = 3`, then for 3 periods in the forecast horizon, no shocks will be drawn)

 #### Alternative Policy